Unum Group (UNM) Stock: A Guide to the Market Trend

 Citigroup gave a rating of “Buy” to UNM, setting the target price at $53 in the report published on March 15th of the current year.

-Volatility was left at 2.18%, however, over the last 30 days, the volatility rate increased by 2.89%, as shares surge +4.49% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -4.32% lower at present.
+Volatility was left at 2.29%, however, over the last 30 days, the volatility rate increased by 2.65%, as shares surge +11.72% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +0.11% upper at present.

-During the last 5 trading sessions, UNM rose by +1.29%, which changed the moving average for the period of 200-days by +27.36% in comparison to the 20-day moving average, which settled at $40.45.
-In addition, Unum Group saw -0.17% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, UNM rose by +8.18%, which changed the moving average for the period of 200-days by +38.17% in comparison to the 20-day moving average, which settled at $41.65.
+In addition, Unum Group saw 7.99% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at UNM starting from LARSON GLORIA C, who purchase 3,270 shares at the price of $39.78 back on Mar 14.
-After this action, LARSON GLORIA C now owns 119,846 shares of Unum Group, valued at $130,081 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at UNM starting from Simonds Michael Q, who sale 18,000 shares at the price of $43.72 back on May 05.
+After this action, Simonds Michael Q now owns 222,088 shares of Unum Group, valued at $786,960 using the latest closing price.

-IGLESIAS LISA G, the EVP, General Counsel of Unum Group, sale 10,028 shares at $45.28 during a trade that took place back on Mar 03, which means that IGLESIAS LISA G is holding 53,305 shares at $454,040 based on the most recent closing price.
+LARSON GLORIA C, the Director of Unum Group, purchase 3,270 shares at $39.78 during a trade that took place back on Mar 14, which means that LARSON GLORIA C is holding 119,846 shares at $130,081 based on the most recent closing price.

 Stock Fundamentals for UNM